TBD54566975/tbdex/README.md

 > **Note**
-> There can be many `OrderStatus` messages in a tbdex thread.
+> There can be many `OrderStatus` messages in a tbdex exchange.
 1 for every status change that a PFI wants to inform Alice of.

 | field         | data type | required | description                                   |
 | ------------- | --------- | -------- | --------------------------------------------- |